Acupressure Points to Alleviate Headaches

 ALLEVIATE HEADACHES QUICKLY WITH THESE ACUPRESSURE POINTS

-Acupressure is an easy, effective, take with you everywhere tool.
+Acupressure is an easy, effective, take-with-you-everywhere tool.
 In this post and video, I show you how to use acupressure to alleviate all types of headaches.
 You’ll gain relief quickly and without the use of over-the-counter medications.

 Acupressure is done by applying pressure to specific acupuncture points on the body.
 There are a number of ways to do acupressure, which I demonstrate in the video below.
-Acupressure technique can be done anytime of day and can be helpful for kids of all ages and for all adults.
+Acupressure techniques can be done anytime of day and can be helpful for kids of all ages and for all adults.
 If you are pregnant, please consult with your Chinese Medicine physician before trying these acupressure points.

 Before we jump in, from a Classical Chinese medicine diagnostic perspective headaches boil down to two types of headaches.
 There are headaches of excess and there are headaches from deficiency.
 Excess headaches are those that are sharp and may last longer than a few hours.
-Deficiency headaches are often dull and may last from a an hour to a full.
+Deficiency headaches are often dull and may last from an hour to a full day.
 You can use these acupressure points to alleviate both types of headaches.
 To address the root of your headache and for long-term relief, consider schedule an appointment.

 how to activate your acupressure points

 How you activate your acupressure points matters.
 It all depends on where you are on the body and the severity of the headache.
 I’ll introduce you to the three types of acupressure that I like to use: massage, tapping, and pinching.
 I describe and demonstrate all three in great detail in the video above.